 Whether users wish to see it on-demand or to subscribe for automatic updates, a report is available within the Microlise system to enable a fleet-wide view of this trailer data.
 This makes it easy to spot and address those trailers that are underperforming compared to the rest of the fleet, or conduct further analysis of any performance issues the system has flagged for a user’s attention.

 The ability to monitor the performance of your trailer fleet’s braking system makes a proactive stance to trailer management faster, less complicated and more cost effective.
 Tackling the two key issues of cost and compliance in one solution, Microlise TBPM maximises fleet efficiency by allowing users to manage by exception, giving their time and attention to the trailers that need it while fully functional trailers remain on the road earning money.

 Trailers are at their most fuel efficient when well maintained, and use of an Electronic Brake Performance Monitoring System like Microlise TBPM makes knowing when a trailer needs taking off road for maintenance simple, with constant near real-time monitoring saving money both in fuel costs and by potentially reducing the need for additional trailers to cover for maintenance-related downtime.

-In addition, and in the case of UK guidance, it reduces the need for additional calibrated roller brake tests and feeds into the DVSA Earned Recognition Scheme.
+Reducing the risk of accidents attributed to EBS trailer failure, the solution is DVSA-recognised, bringing operators peace of mind that they are remaining compliant with existing safety guidelines.
+Following UK guidance, it also feeds into the DVSA Earned Recognition Scheme.
 Whilst the DVSA does not explicitly approve of specific brake performance monitoring systems, it acknowledges that the technology offers a positive and useful alternative to the use of calibrated roller brake tests.